westerndigitalcorporation/zonedstorage.io/docs/tools/qemu.md

 ...
 ```

-Once the guest operating system is started, attachment of the host device can be
+After the guest operating system has been started, attachment of the host
-checked with any of the methods shown [here](../getting-started/smr-disk.md).
+device can be checked with any of the methods shown in [the SMR disk section of
-For instance, the output of the `lsscsi` command will be as follows with the
+the Getting Started Guide](../getting-started/smr-disk.md).
+For example, the
-above example setup.
+output of the `lsscsi` command will be as follows with the above example setup.

 ```plaintext
 # lsscsi -g